AliRazani99/Pycharm_training/README.md

 # Pycharm_training
-This repository is made for Pycharm training only
+This repository is made for Pycharm training only.